berarma/oversteer/README.md

 - G29 Driving Force Racing Wheel
 - G920 Driving Force Racing Wheel

-The following wheels have experimental support:
+These other wheels are getting suppport as their drivers mature:

-- Thrustmaster T300RS wheel when using [https://github.com/Kimplul/hid-tmff2].
+- Thrustmaster T300RS with [https://github.com/Kimplul/hid-tmff2].
-- FANATEC CSL Elite Wheel Base
+- FANATEC CSL Elite Wheel Base with [https://github.com/gotzl/hid-fanatecff].
-- FANATEC CSL Elite Wheel Base PS4
+- FANATEC CSL Elite Wheel Base PS4 with [https://github.com/gotzl/hid-fanatecff].
-- FANATEC ClubSport Wheel Base V2
+- FANATEC ClubSport Wheel Base V2 with [https://github.com/gotzl/hid-fanatecff].
-- FANATEC ClubSport Wheel Base V2.5
+- FANATEC ClubSport Wheel Base V2.5 with [https://github.com/gotzl/hid-fanatecff].
-- FANATEC Podium Wheel Base DD1
+- FANATEC Podium Wheel Base DD1 with [https://github.com/gotzl/hid-fanatecff].

 I can test only on a Logitech G29 Driving Force.
 Please, report your results with other devices.
+The Logitech G923 wheel is currently unsupported.

 Use at your own risk.
 Suggestions, bugs and pull requests welcome.